 If you want to take advantage of this growing market, here’s everything you need to know about exporting to Pakistan.

 An Asian nation, Pakistan shares land borders with Iran, India, China, Afghanistan, and has a coastline on the Arabian Sea.

-It’s capital, Karachi, is almost 8,000 miles from London, with daily flights available.
+It’s capital, Islamabad, is almost 5,000 miles from London, as is the the country’s main seaport in Karachi, with daily flights available.

 The national language is Urdu, the currency is the Pakistan rupee, the dialling code is +92, and the top level domain for websites is .pk.